Tillerino/scruse/README.md

 # Scruse

-Scruse is an annotation-processor that maps between Java and JSON objects.
+Scruse is an annotation-processor that generates databind classes to map JSON (and similar formats) to Java classes and vice versa.
 It is intended for two contexts:

 1) Reflection is not possible or is discouraged, e.g. when working with GraalVM native images or when static code analysis is important.
 2) A tiny footprint is required, i.e. jars like jackson-databind are too big.

-Scruse does not include a JSON parser or formatter and requires an external one.
+Scruse does not include any parsers or formatters and requires external ones.
 Various JSON libraries are supported out-of-the-box, including:
 - Jackson streaming (`JsonParser` and `JsonGenerator`) - note that this gives you support of many additional input and output formats through existing extensions of these classes including YAML, CBOR, and Smile.
 - Jackson objects (`JsonNode`)
 - Gson (`JsonParser` and `JsonWriter`)
+- Fastjson2 (`JSONReader` and `JSONWriter`)

+Note that Scruse is not a beginner-friendly library.
+It optimizes for constraints that are not common in most applications.
+If you _just_ want to serialize and deserialize JSON and don't have any of the constraints above, you are probably better off with Jackson.

 ## Usage